-Discover all there is to know about yuzu, this fruit tree that’s quite special for more than one reason.
+Discover all about yuzu, a citrus fruit tree that’s special for many reasons.

 Yuzu tree key facts:

 Height – 12 to 25 feet (4 to 8 m)

 Breadth – 6 to 13 feet (2 to 4 meters)

 Soil – any type, not chalky, well drained

 Exposure: full sun – Foliage: evergreen – Flowering: spring – Harvest: fall

 Though it isn’t yet famous in our parts, yuzu is a tree that comes from Asia.
 More specifically, it is native to Japan, where it is an important part of local food recipes.
 Its fruits indeed taste like no other: in the same bite, you get a tangy tart feel that ends on a soft, sweet note.
 Though it isn’t impossible, growing a Citrus x junos nonetheless requires particular care.
 But it’s clearly worth the time and effort!

 Yuzu: a tree with a lot speaking for it